What is cerebral palsy?

 - Premature birth.
 Premature babies are more likely to have bleeding in the brain (intraventricular hemorrhage, or IVH) or a brain injury called periventricular leukomalacia (PVL).
 Either of these problems may cause CP.

-- Difficult or prolonged
+- Difficult or prolonged labour.

 - Brain infection or physical trauma can increase a baby's risk of getting CP.